 Additionally, each National Award winner receives $500 in cash from NCWIT.
 Bank of America also presents National Award winners with a laptop computer, a trip to attend the Bank of America Technology Showcase and Awards Ceremony in Charlotte, North Carolina on March 5, 2016, and networking opportunities with Bank of America employees.

 To apply, high school women must first register online.
-Click here to begin registration.
+Click here to begin registration for future application information.

 You may preview the application in English or in Spanish before you get started.
 You may also want to review the application how-to guide.
 Parents can review the approval how-to guide as well.
 For frequently asked questions about applying, approvals, and endorsements, please visit our FAQ page.